Rupert Sheldrake: "A book for burning?"

-In September 1981, Nature published an editorial about A New Science of Life entitled "A book for burning?"
-Written by the journal's senior editor, John Maddox, the editorial commented:
+In September 1981, Natures senior editor, John Maddox, published an editorial about A New Science of Life titled "A book for burning?"
+It commented:

 Sheldrake's book is a splendid illustration of the widespread public misconception of what science is about.
 In reality, Sheldrake's argument is in no sense a scientific argument but is an exercise in pseudo-science ...
 Many readers will be left with the impression that Sheldrake has succeeded in finding a place for magic within scientific discussion—and this, indeed, may have been a part of the objective of writing such a book.

-Maddox argued that Sheldrake's hypothesis was not testable or "falsifiable in Popper's sense," referring to the philosopher Karl Popper.
+Maddox argued that Sheldrake's hypothesis was not testable or "falsifiable in Popper's sense", referring to the philosopher Karl Popper.
 He said Sheldrake's proposals for testing his hypothesis were "time-consuming, inconclusive in the sense that it will always be possible to account for another morphogenetic field and impractical."
-In the editorial, Maddox ultimately rejected the suggestion that the book should be burned.
-Nonetheless, the title of the piece garnered widespread publicity.
-In a subsequent issue, Nature published several letters expressing disapproval of the editorial, including one from physicist Brian Josephson, who criticised Maddox for "a failure to admit even the possibility that genuine physical facts may exist which lie outside the scope of current scientific descriptions."
+Maddox rejected the suggestion that the book should be burned, but his piece's title garnered widespread publicity.
+Nature later published several letters disapproving of the editorial, including one from physicist Brian Josephson, who criticised Maddox for "a failure to admit even the possibility that genuine physical facts may exist which lie outside the scope of current scientific descriptions".

 In 1983, an editorial in The Guardian compared the "petulance of wrath of the scientific establishment" aimed against Sheldrake with the Galileo affair and Lysenkoism.
 Responding in the same paper, Brian Charlesworth defended the scientific establishment, affirming that "the ultimate test of a scientific theory is its conformity with the observations and experiments" and that "vitalistic and Lamarckian ideas which [The Guardian] seem to regard so highly have repeatedly failed this test."